Berlin Christmas market: 9 dead, at least 50 injured in truck crash

 "A truck just ran over a sidewalk at #Breitscheidplatz Our colleague report multiple injuries. more to follow," Berlin police tweeted.

-Witness Emma Rushton tweeted: "People crushed.
-I am safe.
-I am safe."

-Rushton told CNN that the truck didn't slow down.
+Witness Emma Rushton told CNN that the truck didn't slow down.
 She said the truck was traveling about 40 mph through a crowded pedestrian area.

-"We saw at least 10 people" injured and lying on the ground, she said.
+"There's no way it was an accident," Rushton said.
+"We saw at least 10 people" injured and lying on the ground, she added.

-Police could not confirm whether the incident was related to terror and had no information on the driver.
+Another witness, Shandana Durrani, told CNN she was leaving and texting when the truck rammed into the market.

+"I think everybody thought there was a terrorist attack happening," she said.
+"People dropped what they were carrying and ran for cover. ...
+It seemed like the truck just jumped the curb and took a wrong turn and barreled through the crowd."

+She said the truck passed about 20 feet from her and crushed about three stalls.

-Video showed the vehicle was a tractor-trailer.
+Video from the scene showed the vehicle was a tractor-trailer.

-Jan Hollitzer, deputy editor-in-chief of Berliner Morgenpost, a Berlin newspaper, said he saw people underneath the truck when it came to a stop.
+Jan Hollitzer, deputy editor-in-chief of local newspaper Berliner Morgenpost, said he saw people underneath the truck when it came to a stop.

-German officials have been concerned about security around Christmas markets, which are the main place for Christmas shopping.
+German officials have been concerned about security around Christmas markets, which are the main place for holiday shopping.

-In November, the US State Department alerted US citizens to the heightened risk of terrorist attacks throughout Europe, especially during the holiday season.
+The US State Department alerted US citizens in November to the heightened risk of terrorist attacks throughout Europe, especially during the holiday season.
 The alert, which encouraged citizens to be cautious at the holiday festivals, expires on February 20.

-Julian Reichelt, editor-in-chief at Bild, a German tabloid newspaper, said the market would be busy every night of the week leading up to Christmas.
+Julian Reichelt, editor-in-chief at German tabloid Bild, told CNN that the market would be busy every night of the week leading up to Christmas.

-"It looks like something that was adapted by Nice," Reichelt said, referring to the Bastille Day truck attack in Nice, France, that left at least 80 people dead and more than 400 injured.
+"It looks like something that was adapted by Nice," Reichelt said, referring to the Bastille Day truck attack in France that killed more than 80 people and injured more than 400.

-One witness said the truck had a Polish license plate, according to Reichelt.
+German Foreign Minister Frank-Walter Steinmeier said in a statement that he was "deeply shaken by the awful news."

+"My deeply felt condolences is with the families, close ones and friends of the victims," he said.

 Germany's deadly year